 “Oh, well, it just smells really good.
 Like, really good.
 It was hard stay focused with that cooking near by.
 Enjoy your dinner and feel free to send me your leftovers,” he chuckled as we waved goodbye.

 When near strangers are begging for your leftover dinner, you know you have a home run of a recipe.

 And it really is a home run.
 Its everything you want in a pulled pork.
 Tender, juicy, and melt-in-your-mouth delicious.
 The acid from the apple cider and apple cider vinegar help to tenderize the meat while also keeping it juicy and flavorful.
 The low and slow cooking method makes it fall apart as soon as your fork touches it and shreds beautifully.

-Eat it on a salad (how I personally love it), over some rice (caulirice or jasmine, you pick), or even on a bun!
+Eat it on a salad (how I personally love it), over some rice, or even on a bun!
 The great thing about pulled pork is that it is so adaptable and is a true crowd pleaser.
 Plus, IT IS MADE IN A SLOW COOKER.
 That right there makes me love this recipe, even if the taste hadn’t won me over already.
 Slow cookers make my life easier and keep my sanity intact.
 I have energy (and caffeine in my veins) first thing in the morning and getting a wholesome dinner into the slower cooker before I embark upon my day makes dinner time way less stressful and hectic.
 I’m a slow cooker junkie without apology.
 Now let’s get you hooked on Slow Cooker Pulled Pork too.